Skip to content

 Alt tag = “Cute little kitten playing with a red ball of yarn” (much better)

 As an added tip, you will want to rename any images used in your post to the keyword and keyword variations where possible.
-Additionally, the image name along with a carefully crafted alt-tag can help get your image(s) listed in a Google Images search on the same topic.
+Additionally, the image name and a carefully crafted alt-tag can help get your image(s) listed in a Google Images search on the same topic.

 7. Change the Post URL to Reflect the Keyword